A&W Root Beer: History

-In the late 1970s A&W Restaurants was formed to manage restaurant franchising.
-It was bought in 1982 by A. Alfred Taubman.
+In 1974, A&W introduced "The Great Root Bear", a mascot that served as a goodwill ambassador for the brand.
 The bear and its associated jingle became the basis of a long-running Canadian advertising campaign.
 The mascot was so successful that it was eventually adopted by the American A&W chain as well.

+A&W Restaurants was formed in the late '70s to manage restaurant franchising.
+It was bought in 1982 by A. Alfred Taubman.

+In 1983, United Brands sold A&W Root Beer to a group of investors led by Castle & Cooke.
+In 1984, it had an advertising budget of $10 million.
+In 1986, Hicks & Haas and management bought A&W from the investor group.

-In 1986 A&W Cream Soda and A&W Diet Cream Soda were introduced and distributed nationally, followed in 1987 by the reformulation of A&W Sugar-Free as Diet A&W.
+A&W Cream Soda and A&W Diet Cream Soda were introduced and distributed nationally in 1986, followed in 1987 by the reformulation of A&W Sugar-Free as Diet A&W. Also in 1986, A&W acquired Squirt.
+The company went public in 1987 and also acquired Vernors.

-In October 1993 A&W Beverages was folded into Cadbury Beverages.
+In October 1993, A&W Beverages was folded into Cadbury Beverages.
 It spun off its U.S. beverages business as Dr Pepper Snapple Group in 2008.

-In July 2017 A&W Canada reformulated its root beer, dropping high fructose corn syrup and some flavors from the recipe, substituting cane sugar, sarsaparilla root, licorice, birch bark and anise.
+In July 2017, A&W Canada reformulated its root beer, dropping high fructose corn syrup and some flavors from the recipe, substituting cane sugar, sarsaparilla root, licorice, birch bark and anise.
 A&W Canada launched the new formula by declaring Free Root Beer Day, serving free root beer at all locations on July 22, 2017.

-In November 2020 Diet A&W was rebranded as A&W Zero Sugar.
+In November 2020, Diet A&W was rebranded as A&W Zero Sugar.